 fuboTV (FUBO) Received its Third Buy in a Row

-After Wedbush and Roth Capital gave fuboTV (NYSE: FUBO) a Buy rating last month, the company received another Buy, this time from Needham.
+After Roth Capital and Wedbush gave fuboTV (NYSE: FUBO) a Buy rating last month, the company received another Buy, this time from Needham.
 Analyst Laura Martin assigned a Buy rating to fuboTV today and set a price target of $60.00.
-The company’s shares closed last Tuesday at $17.67.
+The company’s shares closed last Monday at $20.40.

-Currently, the analyst consensus on fuboTV is a Strong Buy with an average price target of $45.00, which is a 203.4% upside from current levels.
+Currently, the analyst consensus on fuboTV is a Strong Buy with an average price target of $38.86, representing a 91.5% upside.
 In a report issued on May 6, Roth Capital also maintained a Buy rating on the stock with a $55.00 price target.

 See today’s analyst top recommended stocks >>